 Notice that the Dark, Empty and GC (glassy carbon) are all 5s images and the Sa1-4 ones are 40s images; this time information is needed later to obtain correct scaling.
 First select the IMG GC_5s_200.tif entry from the tree and expand it (press the + box); then select Image controls.
 The data window (Image Controls) will show the default settings.

 and the image will be that of glassy carbon.
 Changing the Max intensity slider on the Image Controls window will show that the image from the MarCCD is circular and slightly offset from the beam center.
-You can also select from the drop down to the left of the intensity sliders; 90% will suffice.
-A beam stop shadow is evident as well as an arc-like fault in the image (a bit hard to see - toward the upper left corner of the image).
+A beam stop shadow is evident as well as an arc-like fault in the image (toward the upper left corner of the image).
 We will sort those out later.

 The next step we will be doing is to set up the integration controls.
-The Dark image is IMG Dark_5s_003.tif, the Background image is IMG Empty_5s_014.tif.
-We will be needing the background image; the dark is not needed as it would be subtracted from both sample and background thus cancelling out.
-Select just IMG Empty_5s_014.tif for the Background image; leave Dark image blank.
-The multiplier is -1.0 because its exposure was the same as this glassy carbon image (5s).
-Notice that the background is instantly applied to the image.
+The Dark image is IMG Dark_5s_003.tif, the Background image is IMG Empty_5s_014.tif; select these two.
+The multipliers for each are -1.0 because their exposures were the same as this glassy carbon image (5s).
 Next check the boxes for Show integration limits? and Do full integration?
 A pair of circles with a connecting diagonal line will appear on the plot.
 Set the Inner/Outer q values to 0.05 and 0.9, respectively, and set the Start azimuth to 0.
 Set the No. 2-theta bins to 250, which is more appropriate for small angle scattering, and set the Bin style: Constant step bins in to log(q).
-You should also check the Apply sample absorption? and Apply polarization? boxes; set the sample shape to Fixed flat plate and enter the measured transmission (0.818) for the glassy carbon sample.
+You should also check the Apply sample absorption? and Apply polarization? boxes; enter the measured transmission (0.818) for the glassy carbon sample.
 When done the Image Controls data window should look like

 And the plot should look like

 Now copy these controls to the other images.
-Do Parms/Copy controls and select just the Sa1-4 data names.
+Do Operations/Copy controls and select just the Sa1-4 data names.

-We now need to go to the Image Controls for each of Sa1-Sa4 to enter the correct transmission for each and change the Background multiplier to account for the different exposure times.
-Start with IMG Sa1_40s_067.tif and change transmission to 0.943 and the multiplier to -8.0.
-Then go to IMG Sa2_40s_069.tif and change transmission to 0.979; multiplier to -8.0.
-Next go to IMG Sa3_40s_059.tif and change transmission to 0.960; multiplier to -8.0.
-Finally, go to IMG Sa4_40s_061.tif and change transmission to 0.968; multiplier to -8.0.
+We now need to go to the Image Controls for each of Sa1-Sa4 to enter the correct transmission for each and change the Dark & Background multipliers to account for the different exposure times.
+Start with IMG Sa1_40s_067.tif and change transmission to 0.943 and the two multipliers to -8.0.
+Then go to IMG Sa2_40s_069.tif and change transmission to 0.979; multipliers to -8.0.
+Next go to IMG Sa3_40s_059.tif and change transmission to 0.960; multipliers to -8.0.
+Finally, go to IMG Sa4_40s_061.tif and change transmission to 0.968; multipliers to -8.0.
 The Image Controls data window for this should look like

 This is a reasonable time to save the project; do File/Save project as… from the main GSAS-II data tree menu.
 Choose a file name (I assumed image) and it will be written on the local file directory.